deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/chart.md

 # Chart

+Sodium is a necessary mineral.
+But health organizations typically recommend that healthy adults limit sodium intake to less than 2,300 mg (about **one teaspoon** of salt) per day to prevent conditions like high blood pressure.

 ## Vitamins and minerals

 | **Nutrient** | **EAR** | **Highest RDA/AI** | **UL** | **Unit** | **Top common sources, 100 grams, U.S. Department of Agriculture (USDA)** |